 We will use the output from this to prepare Conditional Outputs that set out the requirements of the region to be reflected in amendments to existing passenger franchises and/or in preparation for concessions.

 East West Rail is the transformational investment for our region.
 Though each section of East West Rail brings with it benefits to the communities it serves, the full transformational benefit will only to be realised through the creation of the East West Main Line in full, including the link to Aylesbury and the section to the east of Cambridge.

-England's Economic Heartland provides officer and administrative support to the East West Rail Consortium, which is actively developing the longer-term ambition for the East West Main Line.
+England's Economic Heartland provides officer and administrative support to the East West Main Line Partnership, which is actively developing the longer-term ambition for the East West Main Line.

 EEH has a long standing commitment to buses.
-Through the EEH Bus Operators Association, our Strategic Transport Forum has been keen to create a long-term plan to support the role of scheduled bus and coach services in the region.
-The publication of the National Bus Strategy, and the focus on producing BSIPs, provides the opportunity for the region to further develop its ambition for buses.
+Working with the EEH Bus Operators Association, we have been keen to create a long-term plan to support the role of scheduled bus and coach services in the region.
+The publication of the National Bus Strategy, and the focus on producing bus service improvements plans, provides the opportunity for the region to further develop its ambition for buses.